Migration Agents Registration Authority: Registration requirements

-Migration Agents registered before July 2006 were not required to undertake any formal studies.
+Migration agents registered before July 2006 were not required to undertake any formal studies.
 A multiple-choice exam called the MAPKEE was used as the measure of knowledge of immigration rules and procedures.
-Since then new applicants must either have a current practising certificate as a lawyer or must undertake a Graduate Certificate in Australian Migration Law and Practice.
+Afterwards, new applicants must either have a current practising certificate as a lawyer or must undertake a graduate certificate in Australian migration law and practice, which was changed later in 2018 to a graduate diploma with the additional requirement of passing a capstone exam after completion of the graduate diploma.

 All registered migration agents are required to complete approved continuing professional development (CPD) each year prior to re-registration.
 The OMARA also regulates organisations that provide CPD activities to registered migration agents.

 In the States of New South Wales, Victoria, Queensland and South Australia, practising lawyers may also apply for accreditation as specialists in Australian immigration law.

 Sanctions

-The Office has the power to place sanctions on agents who they determine do not act either ethically, honestly, legally or in the best interests of their clients.
-These sanction can include a caution, registration suspension and cancellation.
+The office has the power to place sanctions on agents who they determine do not act either ethically, honestly, legally or in the best interests of their clients.
+These sanctions can include a caution, registration suspension and cancellation.
 Registered Agents can appeal sanction decisions which they believe have been made in error by the OMARA.

 Similar bodies in other countries

-In New Zealand, The Immigration Advisers Authority (IAA) performs a similar function to the OMARA, as does the Office of the Immigration Services Commissioner (OISC) in the United Kingdom and the Immigration Consultants of Canada Regulatory Council (ICCRC) in Canada.
+In New Zealand, the Immigration Advisers Authority (IAA) performs a similar function to the OMARA, as does the Office of the Immigration Services Commissioner (OISC) in the United Kingdom and the Immigration Consultants of Canada Regulatory Council (ICCRC) in Canada.

-However, in both countries practising lawyers are regulated by their own professional bodies.
+However, in those countries practising lawyers are regulated by their own professional bodies.
 In the United States, only practicing lawyers may perform such functions.